conglome/oreo-wiper/README.md

-# oreo-ransomware
+### About
-A linux-based python ransomware made to learn the language
+- Oreo Ransomware is a linux-based python ransomware made to destroy and corrupt a linux-based system and with self-destruct capabilities.

+### Features:
+- GUI
+- Detecting the OS
+- Removing everything on the system
+- Stopping critical services
+- Shredding networking configs
+- Self-Destruct capabilities